-As far as the duration of the ACT COMPASS Test is concerned, the candidates can take as much time as they would require for completing each section of the test.
+As far as the duration is concerned, the candidates can take as much time as they would require for completing each section of the test.
 Therefore, the focus of each applicant should be on the content of the test and their efforts should be oriented towards their performances in order to choose their preferred courses in college.

 Section-wise Question Types in COMPASS Test